sbu-416-24sp/orcanet-go/peer/README.md

 ---

-10. Route /sendTransaction with a POST Request, must send the transaction and a signed version of the transaction.
+8. Route /sendTransaction with a POST Request, must send the transaction and a signed version of the transaction.
 The body should be an octet-stream of the json object that is described below in the Request Body.

-Request Body: NONE
+Request Body:
 ```json
 {
     "bytes": "bytes[]",